CSEPhd-council/webmaster/content/news/index.md

 date = "2020-03-30"
 +++

-{{< news_entry title="Nomination Phase for CSE PhD Ombudsman" link="ombudsman" >}}
+{{< news_entry title="CSE PhD Ombudsman Election Results" link="ombudsman" >}}

-The nomination period for the PhD ombudsman at CSE is open until 19th of April, 2020!
+Matthías Páll Gissurarson is the new local Ombudsman for the PhD students at CSE

 {{< /news_entry >}}